zeeshanali/Online-Help/docs/Install_Guide/ig_ch_14_appB_backup_restore.md

 **Caution**: It may be tempting to omit the --clean flag from the backup process, but this will complicate the restore process and *may lead to an inadvertent corruption of the target*.
-Therefore, always use the --clean flag when taking a full backup of the Manager for Lustre\* database.
+Therefore, always use the --clean flag when taking a full backup of theIntel® Manager for Lustre* software database.

 The above command can be added to cron so that it runs on a regular schedule.
 Each backup copy will have a unique date and time stamp, down